Rock edicts of Khalsi: The inscription

 Some scholars believe that Buddhist communities have emerged in the Hellenistic world following Ashoka's reign, notably in Alexandria (this community being mentioned four centuries later by Clement of Alexandria).
 Given Ashoka's particularly moral definition of "Dharma" it is possible that he simply wants to say that virtue and piety now exist from the Mediterranean to the south of India.
-An expansion of Buddhism to the West is unconfirmed historically.
+An expansion of Buddhism to the West is not fully confirmed historically (see Berenike Buddha and Helgö Buddha).
 In other inscriptions, Ashoka also states that he sent emissaries to the West to transmit medical care and medicinal plants (Major Rock Edict No.2).
 We do not know what the influence of these emissaries was on the Greek world.

 Stamping

 The inscriptions have been remarkably stamped and published by E. Hultzsch in "Inscriptions Of Asoka", the full text of which is available online.

 Stamping of the inscription: Edicts from 1 to 12, and beginning of 13.

 Stamping of the south portion of the inscription.
 Continuation of Edict 13, and Edict 14.